otrv4/otrv4/otrv4.md

     `root[i], chain_r[i][0] = derive_ratchet_keys(root[i-1], K)`.
   * Securely delete the root key and `K`.
   * Increment the ratchet id `i = i + 1`.
+  * Derive the next receiving chain key, `MKenc` and `MKmac`, and decrypt the message as described below.

 When receiving a data message in the same DH Ratchet: